The Ballot Measure

 Signatures must be in person.
 The online petition does not apply.

-What would the initiative do?
+What would the ballot initiative do?

 The proposed measure would pass the Downtown Parking Plazas Ordinance, which would require a public vote before the City can sell, lease, declare as surplus, or repurpose any of the eight Downtown parking plazas.